-Robocalypse for iPhone review
+Robocalypse for iPhone full review

 For a winning mix of classic real-time strategy gameplay, online multiplayer options, and humourous dialogue, Robocalypse from Vogster Entertainment is definitely worth a look.

 The game has a wacky storyline revealed through cartoon cut scenes between missions.
 It seem there’s been a mix-up at the robot factory leading to the creation of an evil robot army lead by The Demolisher—an insane robot bent on destruction.
 The main character and unlikely hero, Myron Mako, creates a new batch of robots with the minds of old WWII vets.
 By controlling these new robots, Myron seeks to destroy The Demolisher and his minions to save the world and get the girl.
 The crazy story not only serves to propel the game along but provides for a few good laughs as well.

 Robocalypse features a campaign mode with 17 missions playable in three modes of difficulty.
 The missions all have different objectives ranging from guarding your base for a certain amount of time to destroying enemy headquarters.